What sound insulation materials are there?

 Other weak spots in a floor are ventilation openings and heating pipes.

-By sealing gaps as much as possible, a good profit is usually achieved for the sound insulation of the floor.
+By closing as many gaps as possible, the sound-insulating floor can often be improved.
 If this is not sufficient, it is better to insulate the floor as a whole.
-For example with EASYmass 14 kg/m2.
+For example, by using our EASYmass 14 kg/m2.

-The sound insulation wall is another common problem.
-In this case, you should think about a retention wall or cavity filling with flakes.
+The soundproofing wall is another common problem.
+In this case, think about a pre-wall or cavity filling with flakes.
 Try to keep as much sound inside as possible.
+So avoid gaps under doors, for example.

-Acoustic or sound insulation materials with an industrial application are often basic materials such as, for example, convoluted foam.
+We are specialists in sound insulation and acoustics.
+Acoustic or soundproofing materials with an industrial application are mostly basic materials such as, for example, convoluted foam.